In England, Christmas is a time for family, friends, and good food. Here are some facts about how this holiday is celebrated in this country.

 There are a few things to keep in mind when writing a note.
 First, make sure that the note is clear and concise.
 It is also important to make sure that the note is well-organized and easy to read.
 Finally, make sure to proofread the note before sending it off.

-See also Facts about eating fast food?
+See also Facts about engineering?

 What do British eat on Christmas Day